 It showed everything that's currently missing in the sport and exactly what is needed to grow the sport all in one short segment.

-Langtown was a small Supercross track in a backyard created in the 1990's named after the owner, it was put together very well and looked like a miniature version of a supercross track that you would see on TV, it hosted organized racing with adults on Small 150cc air cooled four stroke race bikes that where custom they were converted from 80/85 race bikes.
+Langtown was a small Supercross track in a backyard created in the 1990's it was named after the owner.
+It was put together very well and looked like a miniature version of a supercross track that you would see on TV, they hosted organized racing with adults on Small 150cc air cooled four stroke race bikes that where custom they were converted from 80/85 race bikes.

 The only catch was that the bikes used did not exist, well they are not sold that way anyway, The bikes they were using were bikes that started life as RM, CR, YX ,KX.
 80cc two strokes.